 Configure storage accounts for Zone Redundant Storage (ZRS) in AZ-enabled Regions.

-Note: In non-AZ enabled regions, locally Redundant Storage (LRS) is sufficient.
+In non-AZ enabled regions, locally Redundant Storage (LRS) is sufficient.

 Configure VMs to use managed disks instead of manually-managed VHDs on storage accounts.
 Managed disks are an Azure feature that handles the correct distribution of VHDs over storage accounts to maintain high IOPS and high availability for the VMs.

 Use five storage accounts.
-Each foundation on Azure requires five storage accounts: one for BOSH, one for Ops Manager, and three for TAS for VMs.
+Each foundation on Azure requires five storage accounts: one for BOSH, one for Tanzu Operations Manager, and three for TAS for VMs.
 Each account comes with a set amount of disk space.
 Azure storage accounts have an IOPs limit of about 20k per account, which generally corresponds to a BOSH job/VM limit of 20 VMs each.

 The Internal MySQL database provided by TAS for VMs is sufficient for production use.

-Ops Manager requires a bucket for the BOSH blobstore.
+Tanzu Operations Manager requires a bucket for the BOSH blobstore.

 TAS for VMs requires the following buckets: